Julyansapp1113/Julyansapp1113/README.md

 # 🏔️ Engineering Excellence

-Pursuing mechanical engineering fundamentals while orchestrating desktop refurbishment projects with meticulous performance optimization.
-Currently exploring the intersection of hardware architecture and computational efficiency through hands-on system enhancement.
-When not immersed in technical pursuits, I find solace conquering mountain peaks—each ascent a testament to methodical preparation and unwavering determination.
+ I am pursuing mechanical engineering while currently refurbishing my deskdop computer.
+I currently work at fedex ground pursuing a operations manager position on the side of my college education.
+I also enjoy mountaineering, primarily hiking in the adirondack mountains but hoping to explore more.

 <!--
 **Julyansapp1113/Julyansapp1113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.